Given that I have a course on emotional eating, I sometimes get asked about the difference between emotional and binge eating.

 Because of this, I thought it was worth discussing what I perceive to be the differences, and there are differences.
 They are different behaviors and need to be treated in different ways.

 To be clear, this is my own take on it based on my experience.
-My area of expertise is emotional eating, so the description of emotional eating that I share here is taken from the teachings in the course.
-I have had a little help from Beat, the UK’s eating disorder charity, to describe binge eating.
+My area of expertise is emotional eating, so the description of emotional eating that I share here is taken from the teachings in the course, Overcome Emotional Eating.
+I have had a little help from Beat, one of the UK’s eating disorder charities, to describe binge eating.

 Firstly, I think it’s worth pointing out that we are all driven to eat for both physical and emotional reasons.